Decision Guide11 min read

 When does building partner software make sense?

-Building makes sense in narrow cases: when your channel motion is structurally unique and no PRM supports it, when partner software is itself a core strategic capability you want to own end-to-end (rare for non-PRM vendors), and when you have engineering capacity to invest indefinitely.
-For 99% of B2B SaaS, the answer is buy — building a PRM redirects engineering away from your core product without producing competitive advantage.
+Building makes sense in narrow cases: when your referral motion is structurally unique and no PRM supports it, and when you have in-house engineering capacity to invest indefinitely.
+For virtually every MSP, the answer is buy — an MSP's job is delivering managed services, not building and maintaining partner software, and a custom build produces no competitive advantage.

 What features are hardest to build in-house?